Shop now

 What is the 3-month rule?

-The 3-month rule states that three months is a suitable amount of time to determine whether a relationship has potential for longevity.
+The 3-month rule states that three months is a suitable amount of time to determine whether a relationship has the potential for longevity.
 It suggests that after three months of dating, you and your partner should have a good understanding of each other and be able to make a reasonable, informed decision about the future of the relationship.

 It’s based on the concept that the start of a relationship is filled with excitement and infatuation, which can cloud our judgment.
 But after three months, that initial honeymoon phase has started to wear off, and we can see things more clearly.
 You have also had time to understand whether you may or may not be compatible in the long run.